 1 cup water

-1/4 cup aquafaba (bean water from a can of chickpeas or white beans)
+1/2 cup aquafaba* (garbanzo bean water from a can or leftover from cooking dried bean)

 Organic canola oil

 Grease a griddle with canola oil and heat on medium high.

 In a spice grinder or blender, grind the cornmeal to make it slightly finer so the pancakes turn out hearty but not gritty.
 Mix the cornmeal, flour and baking powder in a bowl.
 Stir in the water and vanilla to incorporate into a batter.